geekgonecrazy/geekgonecrazy.github.io/content/posts/decision-fatigue-in-2020.md

 title = "Decision Fatigue in 2020"

 +++
 This last couple of weeks I finally took some time off of work to try and reset.
-Typically I take an extra day or two combined with the weekend for a bit of a mini-vacation and usually just around the Holidays to see family and it’s the minimum amount of time possible.
-This year with everything going on really had to force my self to step back and try to reset.
+I’m not always the greatest at taking time off.
+I take an extra day or two combined with the weekend for a mini-vacation around the Holidays to see family and it’s often the minimum time needed.
+This year with everything going on really had to force my self to step back and try to reset with a staycation.

 It’s all too easy now days to get overwhelmed and stressed out.
 A couple of key contributors now days: